 This classic French recipe is prepared quickly and easily by using the Instant Pot.
 There is no need to soak the lentils and the soup cooks on high pressure for only 15 minutes.
-It also calls vegetable broth, so it's vegan.
+It also calls for vegetable broth, so it's vegetarian and vegan.
 Be sure to serve this lentil soup with warm, crusty French bread.
 For added elegance, it pairs well with white or red French wine such as a Sancerre or pinot noir.

-- 2 tablespoons olive oil
+2 tablespoons olive oil

-- 2 teaspoons fresh thyme
+2 teaspoons fresh thyme

-- 1 teaspoon Espelette pepper (or smoked paprika)
+1 teaspoon Espelette pepper, or smoked paprika

-- 1 teaspoon kosher salt
+1 teaspoon kosher salt

-- 1/2 teaspoon black pepper
+1/2 teaspoon freshly ground black pepper

-- 1 1/2 cups French green lentils
+1 1/2 cups French green lentils

-- 1 (14.5-ounce) can fire-roasted diced tomatoes
+1 (14.5-ounce) can fire-roasted diced tomatoes

-- 1 (14.5-ounce) can fire-roasted crushed tomatoes
+1 (14.5-ounce) can fire-roasted crushed tomatoes

-- 4 cups low-sodium vegetable broth
+4 cups low-sodium vegetable broth

-- 1/3 cup fresh parsley (chopped)
+1/3 cup fresh parsley, chopped